ramalho/expygo/README.md

 This program is implemented in Python 3 and Go for didactic reasons.
 The implementations behave identically as far as I can tell, except for this:

 * On MacOS, Python's `getpass` is used to read the passphrase in practice mode.
-It shows a nice key prompt in the console, but it seems to work only with ASCII input.
+It uses some MacOS API that shows a nice key prompt in the console, but it does not support dead keys for typing diacritics: when I type "não", I get "n~ao".

 ### Comparing the implementations